corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

 ```

 {{< note >}}
-Remember the `clientId` must be assigned to a launchpad that isn't already running a flow.
+Make sure you assign the `clientId` to a launchpad that isn't already running a flow.
 {{< /note >}}

 The flow returns a `200` response, including the `flowId` (a `uuid`) and the `clientId`.

 7. Take the `flowId` from step 6 and run the GET request for flow outcomes again (`GET /flowstarter/flowoutcome/{flowid}`).

-The flow returns a `200` response but this time the flow has failed because Pluto is not a planet.
-The `message` indicates `Contract verification failed: Failed requirement: Planetary Probes must only visit planets` and includes the contract name and transaction ID.
+The flow returns a `200` response—but this time the flow has failed because Pluto is not a planet.
+The `message` says: `Contract verification failed: Failed requirement: Planetary Probes must only visit planets` and includes the contract name and transaction ID.

 ### Test the sample CorDapp using Corda Node CLI

 You can also use Corda Node CLI to test your CorDapp.
-This tool allows you to perform the same tests as Swagger UI, but you do not need a web browser to run it.
+This tool lets you perform the same tests as Swagger UI, but you do not need a web browser to run it.

 1. Add a node to Corda Node CLI so you can use the endpoint to run flows.
 Use the HTTP RPC port you noted earlier: